syncfusion-content/flutter-docs/Flutter/datagrid/column-types.md

 ### Checkbox column

-SfDataGrid allows you to select or deselect individual rows through `checkbox` by setting `showCheckboxColumn` property to `true`.
-Selection in checkbox column works based on the `SelectionMode`.
+`SfDataGrid` allows you to select or deselect individual rows through checkbox in each row by setting `showCheckboxColumn` property to true.
+By setting this property to `true`, the checkbox column will be added as first column.

-You can change the appearance of the checkbox column by using the `checkboxColumnSettings` property. `DataGridCheckboxColumnSettings` holds the following properties.

-  * `showCheckboxOnHeader`: Decides to enable or disable checkbox on header.
-  * `label`: Allows to add widget in the header checkbox column.
-  * `width`: Defines width for the checkbox column.
-  * `backgroundColor`: Allows to apply background color for the checkbox column.
+The selection is applied to row only if you set the [SfDataGrid.selectionMode](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/selectionMode.html) property  other than none.

 {% tabs %}
 {% highlight Dart %}